OCHS-STEM-Club/programming-resources/Git and Github/git-flyer.md

 So you've made some changes to a repository you've cloned, and now you want to push them.
 Great!

 #### Step 0: Setting Commit Account
-Before you actually commit anything, you should ensure that the git username and email are set to your own.
+Before you actually commit anything, you should always ensure that the git username and email are set to your own, as per the step 2 in Configure Git.
 For more personal computers or projects, this won't be an issue, but on computers on which multiple users will be making commits, it's good to ensure you get credit for your hard work!
-You can check the currently set global username and email by opening Git Bash and running the command ```git config --global user.[name/email]```.
-You can set the same parameters per repository, but generally speaking, you'll want to set the global, unless multiple people will be using the same repository at the same time.
-To change the parameters, run ```git config --global user.[name/email] ["Name/Email to be set"]```.

 #### Step 1: Checking your changes
 It's a good idea to check what you've changed before committing anything.
 To do that, simply run ```git commit```, and it should display a list of what changes haven't been committed yet.